jonathan-schiltz-cap4lab/homebrew-core/README.md

 I decline responsibility for any damage caused by the usage of this software.

+## Install JMeter

+This tap contains a JMeter formulae for Mulesoft developers to use with Temurin 8 JDK.
+To use it, run `brew install jonathan-schiltz-cap4lab/homebrew-core/jmeter`.

 ## Install Maven 3.8

+WARN: This is a deprecated formulae.
+Please use
-This tap contains a Maven 3.8 formulae.
+This tap contains a Maven 3.8 formulae for Mulesoft developers that cannot upgrade Maven higher than 3.8.x for compatibility reasons.
 To use it, run `brew install jonathan-schiltz-cap4lab/homebrew-core/maven-3-8`.

 ## Contribute